Why So Many Startups Choose to Incorporate in Delaware

 Delaware corporations are highly attractive to investors because of the legal security the state offers.
 The legal ecosystem in Delaware is well-established and the state has centuries of experience with business cases.

-This experience makes legal outcomes much more predictable, which also makes it more likely that your Delaware startup will get funding from angels, venture capitalists, and investment firms.
+This experience makes legal outcomes much more predictable, which also makes it more likely that your Delaware startup could get funding opportunities from angels, venture capitalists, and investment firms.

 Delaware is the most well-known state for company formation.
 Over one million companies have incorporated in Delaware since the state’s inception as well as 66% of Fortune 500 companies, including Alphabet and Mercury.
 This popularity attracts more lawyers, which in turn creates a better legal system for businesses.